Requirements of Ministry at Metropolitan

 We are always subject to the authority of Christ, for it is in Him that we move, live, and have our being.
 But we are also subject to the authority of man, and more specifically the authority of the Senior Servant and the leadership of the church.
 No decision that we ever make as Officers and Leaders can supersede the authority of the Senior Servant, or any person to whom he has delegated authority.
 Therefore, it is understood that we encounter consequences for our failure to follow authority or our willful disregard for authority.

 Appointment of officers

 The following guidelines are established for Servant Leaders for Metropolitan Baptist Church Ministries, Councils, and Boards.
-All appointments are made by the Senior Servant, Dr. Maurice Watson.
+All appointments are made by the Senior Servant.
 The tenure for all positions of leadership is a maximum of three years.
 Any exceptions to this rule are made by the Senior Servant’s authority.

 Ministry Elections are to be moderated by the Ministry’s Spiritual Advisor.

 Every Servant Leader should be a converted and committed Christian who has been committed to Christ and the local church for at least three years.

 Every Servant Leader will be a faithful Biblical Tither, following the biblical mandate of Malachi 3:8-10, as well as a financial supporter of church programs, projects, and special events.